Damoh district: Places of interest

 The district has several places of historical importance.
 One example is the town of Nohta, which is located 21 km from Damoh on the banks of the Gauraya river.
 It was once a capital of the Chandela Rajputs and has many temples.

 The ancient fort at Rajnagar village, 6 km from Damoh, was founded by the Mughals.
 Singhorgarh fort is another place of historical importance.
 It was built by Raja Vain Bason.
 Gond Rajas stayed in it for a long time.
-It was with Gond Raja Dalpat Shah and his Rani Durgawati at the end of 15th century.
+It was with Gond Raja Dalpat Shah and his Rani Durgawati at the end of the 15th century.
 After the death of Raja Dalpat Shah, the Senapati of the army of Mughal emperor Akbar had a battle with Rani Durgawati at the village, Singrampur.

 The town of Narsinghgarh, situated on Sonar River, has an ancient fort built by Shah Taiyab.
 Birla group has established a cement factory at Narsinghgarh.
 Kundalpur is famous place for Jain temples.
 Situated 32 km from Damoh, there are 58 Jain temples in Kundalpur.

 The Jageshwarnath temple at Bandakpur is a Hindu pilgrimage center.
-In Damoh district the Lodhi and Kurmi are more powerful communities.
+In Damoh district, the Lodhi Rajputs and Kurmi are more powerful communities.
 Damoh city has a Ghantaghar, circuit house, statue of Maharana Pratap at Jabalpur Naka, Kirti Stambh, Gajanan pahadi, Naugaja pahadi, fort of Rani Damyanti Bai near tahsil ground, Nehru park and a Jatashankar temple.

 Kundalpur (Sanskrit: कुण्डलपुर) is a historical pilgrimage site for Jainism in India.
 It is located in the central Indian state of Madhya Pradesh, 35 km from the city of Damoh.
 Jatashankar and Belatal temple is also an important pilgrimage site for Hindus.
 It is located near the collector residence and the district jail.